Ali-Flt/Telegram-TooLBoX/README.md

-# youtube-dl-telegram
+# youtube-and-instagram-to-telegram
-Automatically download youtube videos and send it to the corresponding telegram chat.
+Automatically download youtube and instagram videos and send it to the corresponding telegram chat.

 # How to use